 The prospect of living in Greece is inviting for many expatriates.
-Greece is an extremely vibrant country that is famed throughout the world for its year-round good climate, detailed history, beautiful architecture and unique culture.
-It was accepted into the EU in 1981 and since then the country has grown from strength to strength.
+Greece is an extremely vibrant country that is famed throughout the world for its year-round good climate, detailed history, beautiful architecture, and unique culture.
+It was accepted into the EU in 1981, and since then, the country has grown from strength to strength.

-Greece is generally a very safe place and there is very little serious crime.
+Greece is generally a very safe place, and there is very little serious crime.
 They have one of the lowest costs of living in the European Union, although cities such as Athens are generally more expensive than the rest of the country.
 The standard of living is high, particularly if you are living in Greece on an expat contract.

-The acceptance of Greece into the EU in 1981 heralded the beginning of a more expat friendly environment for overseas nationals.
-Prior to this, Greece had been very much a developing nation where expats often faced a wait of over two years for a telephone line and cars were rarely seen on the road.
+The acceptance of Greece into the EU in 1981 heralded the beginning of a more expat-friendly environment for overseas nationals.
+Before this, Greece had been very much a developing nation where ex-pats often faced a wait of over two years for a telephone line, and cars were rarely seen on the road.

-That said, the country does welcome foreign workers and Greece’s heavy promotion of tourism means that there are usually opportunities in this industry, such as opening a business, becoming a tour guide or managing hotels.
-For those who are considering relocating to this beautiful country it is wise to secure a job before you do so as unemployment levels are fairly high; 9.5 per cent.
-The destination guide can provide you with a list of valuable resources that can help you with this process.
+That said, the country does welcome foreign workers, and Greece’s heavy promotion of tourism means that there are usually opportunities in this industry, such as opening a business, becoming a tour guide, or managing hotels.
+For those considering relocating to this beautiful country, it is wise to secure a job before you do so as unemployment levels are fairly high; 9.5 percent.
+The destination guide can provide you with a list of valuable resources to help you with this process.

 Greece is a member of the European Union and shares the Euro.
-The cost of living in Greece is generally 30% less than many other European countries but the average local salary in Greece is also lower.
-Social security rates, however, are also lower than those in the average EU country so expatriates who live here on a local salary will still be able to live quite comfortably.
+The cost of living in Greece is generally 30% less than many other European countries, but Greece’s average local salary is also lower.
+However, social security rates are also lower than those in the average EU country, so expatriates who live here on a local salary will still be able to live quite comfortably.

-Our international relocation guides contain detailed living costs across different types of lifestyles and living options for many popular expatriate destinations.
+Our international relocation guides contain detailed living costs across different lifestyles and living options for many popular expatriate destinations.
 Because our guides are written by expats who live and work in the countries themselves, you can be assured that the information is accurate, up to date and reliable.

 99% of the people living in Greece speak Greek.
 Other languages spoken are predominantly English and French.

-An expat guide to living in Athens will be available soon on this website.
+An ex-pat guide to living in Athens will be available soon on this website.